antonsn/remote-fish-feeder/README.md

 # Simple remote fish feeder with camera for aquarium using raspberry pi

 ### Purpose
-Be able to feed your fish and watch it when on vacation.
+Be able to feed your fish and watch it when on vacation for exampe using your phone.
 Usually, feeders, I guess, do not have cameras.
 Very useful if you have a spare raspberry pi and some webcam and some reading tutorials skills.

 ### Prerequisites

 - Be willing to play with raspberry pi CMD and do some very simple soldering.
 - Have (buy) a simple feeder Juwel Automatic Feeder (Juwel Easyfeed 15 Euro) or similar.
+- Make app available outside the home network.
+One can use Dynamic DNS Providers.
+It is not as scary as it sounds just another tutorial to read.

 <img src="https://images-na.ssl-images-amazon.com/images/I/61xPupca0OL._AC_SL1270_.jpg" data-canonical-src="https://images-na.ssl-images-amazon.com/images/I/61xPupca0OL._AC_SL1270_.jpg" width="300" height="200" />

 ### Advantages